Colored Contact Lenses: Safety, Risks, and Proper Care for Your Vision

 Getting colored contact lenses at our optometry clinic is easy!

-When you visit our eye doctor for a colored contacts prescription, we will perform a comprehensive contact lens exam to ensure your eyes are healthy and suitable for contact lens wear.
+When you visit your eye doctor for a colored contacts prescription, they will perform a comprehensive contact lens exam to ensure your eyes are healthy and suitable for contact lens wear.
 We will also measure the curvature of your eyes and take other measurements to ensure a proper fit.

 Can colored contact lenses harm your vision?